-The guide explains over 200 tools in clear, simple language.
+The guide explains more than 550 tools in clear, simple language.

 All tools are grouped into categories based on what they do.
 Each section starts with a discussion of classroom applications.

-Then it takes one tool at a time, explaining what it does, how you can use it in the classroom, what it costs, and what platforms it works on.
+Then it takes one tool at a time, explaining what it does and how you can use it in the classroom.
 You get a screenshot of the tool in use, plus a link to the tool’s website and a video that shows you how it works.

 The Magic is in the Links